-This Internet publication was formed in 17.
-January 2009 year,
+This Internet publication was formed

-It is not an easy task to discover the basic literary scheme, according to which the last editor of the Book of Exodus logically divided and arranged the text into smaller literary units (pericopes).
+It is not an easy task to discover the basic literary scheme according to which the last editor of the Book of Exodus logically divided and arranged the text into smaller literary units (pericopes).

-In the present dissertation this task was undertaken based on the following methodological rule:
+In the present dissertation, this task was undertaken based on the following methodological rule:

 The most important Person in the Bible is

 not Moses, not Israel, not Miriam, not Pharaoh…

-The implication of this rule is: when seeking to understand the holy text, one must carefully read every sentence of its present, canonical form, and when the sentence consists of Gods words or when it is a description of God’s acts – one must read it with the utmost care!
+The implication of this rule is: when seeking to understand the holy text, one must carefully read every sentence of its present, canonical form, and when the sentence consists of God’s words or when it is a description of God’s acts – one must read it with the utmost care!

-So then for example:
+So, for example:

-In this dissertation an attempt to find the division of the Book of Exodus according to the intention of the editor–hagiographer was undertaken with reference to the first eighteen chapters, which were proved to describe (in its narrative level) consecutive stages of God’s efficiently accomplished plan to lead the Israelites out of slavery in Egypt and to guide them until they reached God’s Mount Horeb.
+In the present dissertation, one attempted to find out the division of the Book of Exodus according to the thought of the biblical writer-editor; one made it concerning the first eighteen chapters, which turned out to be (at the narrative level) a description of the successive stages of God’s plan to lead the Israelites out of captivity in Egypt and guide them as far up as the mountain of God, Horeb.

-As shown in detailed analysis: when the text of Exod 1-18 is divided into six pericopes according to the intention of its last editor, the next level of the story appears: this whole text is a description of the covenant, made (cut) by God and Israel in their passage between the halves of the divided waters of the Sea of Reeds.
+As shown in the detailed analysis: when the text of Ex 1-18 is divided into six pericopes according to the intention of its last editor, the next level of the story appears: this whole text is a description of the covenant, made (cut) by God and Israel in their passage between the halves of the divided waters of the Sea of Reeds.

-First, the ancient custom according to which God made the covenant with Abram (cf. Gen 15:17), was considered: it was done by the passage of fire and of smoke between the halves of the split animals, the passage of visible signs of God – which is how God established the covenant with Abram.
-This event seems to be the best biblical source for understanding the analogous passage – of the pillar of fire and the pillar of cloud, signs of God going together with Israel between the halves of the divided waters of the Sea of Reeds (cf. Exod 14:15-31).
+First, the ancient custom according to which God made the covenant with Abram (cf. Gen 15:17), was considered: it was done by the passage of fire and smoke between the halves of the split animals, the passage of visible signs of God – which is how God established the covenant with Abram.
+This event seems to be the best biblical source for understanding the analogous passage – of the pillar of fire and the pillar of cloud, signs of God going together with Israel between the halves of the divided waters of the Sea of Reeds (cf. Ex 14:15-31).

 each of them connected with one traditional cup of wine.